 On one end of the spectrum, applicants included individuals with an interesting thesis for solving the challenge, but no product.
 On the other end of the spectrum were those that had already demonstrated results through early prototypes.
 Applicants across these stages were of interest to Sto.
 Early stage concepts were considered for fellowships to further explore the ideas, and later stage prototypes were evaluated either for direct investment or for contingent purchase orders.

 ProblemSpace tapped into a vein of entrepreneurship through its unique position at the center of various “worlds,” including corporate, academia, government, and investment.

 The ProblemSpace team evaluated all 400 proposals, ensuring robust IP protection for the applicants (see our intellectual property protection policy).
-With ongoing engagement and consultation with Sto, ProblemSpace managed the downselection process to identify the ventures that most effectively met Sto’s criteria.
+With ongoing engagement and consultation with Sto, ProblemSpace managed the process of identifying the ventures that most effectively met Sto’s criteria.
 Frank Yang’s team made it into that shortlist for fireproof thermal insulation.

 ProblemSpace shepherded Frank and the other finalists through the challenge process culminating in final presentations to Sto in Atlanta.

 Results of the Building Materials Challenge

 Following the final presentations and review with Sto’s Board of Directors, Liatris Inc. was selected as a winner of the Open Innovation Challenge, along with two other winners.

 For Frank Yang and Liatris, the Building Materials Challenge through ProblemSpace provided a clear path towards full-scale commercialization.
 The forthcoming investment from Sto will allow Frank and his CTO/co-founder to add experienced technical personnel to the project and pay for initial design/product development while leveraging Sto’s market knowledge and technical resources (analysis, testing, etc.).

 More valuable still, Sto will bring Liatris’s product to market as an OEM customer, substantially reducing the need for initial sales & marketing expense and providing the company a longer time window to raise growth capital.
 As Frank Yang describes it, “The ProblemSpace process has resulted in a direct market interface for us and has enabled more meaningful conversations with co-investors.”